koreangeekman/fs-journal/journal/07/questions.md

 5. What is the `v-model` attribute in Vue for, and when might you use it?

-  > | binding values between the state and html front-side |
+  > | two-way binding of values between the state and html front-side, useful for forms or inputs |

 6. What is the package.json file used for?

-  > | ANSWER HERE |
+  > | tracking package version dependencies for a project |

 7. Which Vue attributes(directives) could you use to conditionally render elements on a page?

-  > | v-if, v-show, and tehcnically v-for (if including conditions of data that determines the number of loops and content) |
+  > | v-if, v-show, and v-for (if including conditions of data that determines the number of iterations of content) |

 8. What is the purpose of the `key` attribute when using `v-for` on an element?